-As explained in the last paragraph of the prefatory note, actual parties to the lawsuit and any released person are the only persons whose fault is taken into account in comparing and attributing fault in a case that is governed by the Act.
+As explained at the end of the prefatory note, actual parties to the lawsuit and any released person are the only persons whose fault is taken into account in comparing and attributing fault in a case that is governed by the Act.
 Consequently, under subsection (b), a claimant's fault is compared to the combined fault of all the other parties and any released person whose fault is determined also to have caused the injury or harm rather than comparing it to the fault of each person who also caused the injury or harm.
 Thus, where there is more than one defendant at fault, a claimant may recover part of the damages suffered even though the claimant's fault may equal or exceed that of a particular defendant as long as the claimant's fault does not equal or exceed the combined fault of all defendants and released persons.
 However, if the adopting jurisdiction prefers to bar a claimant from recovering against any person whose fault is less than or equal to that of the claimant, the following language should be substituted in subsection (b):

-(b) If the claimant's fault is [equal to or] greater than the responsibility of any other person whose responsibility is determined to have caused the injury or harm, the claimant is precluded from recovering any damages from that person.
+(b) If the claimant's contributory fault is [equal to or] greater than the responsibility of any other person whose responsibility is determined to have caused personal injury to or harm to property of the claimant, the claimant may not recover any damages from that person.

 If a jurisdiction, however, prefers a pure comparative fault system, such a system would be compatible with the remainder of this Act.
-The jurisdiction can adopt a pure plan by deleting the introductory clause in the first line of subsection (a) of Section 3

-(that refers to subsection (b)), so that subsection (a) would read:
+The jurisdiction can adopt a pure plan by deleting the introductory clause in the first line of subsection (a) of Section 3 (that refers to subsection (b)), so that subsection (a) would read:

-(a) In an action seeking damages for personal injury or harm to property based on negligence or strict liability or on a cause of action in which a claimant may be subject to a defense, in whole or part, based on contributory fault, any contributory fault chargeable to the claimant diminishes the amount that may be awarded as compensatory damages for the injury or harm in proportion to the percentage of fault assigned to the claimant pursuant to Section 4.
+(a) In an action seeking damages for personal injury or harm to property based on negligence or on any other claim for which the claimant may be subject to a defense in whole or part based on contributory fault, any contributory fault chargeable to the claimant diminishes the amount that the claimant otherwise would be entitled to recover as compensatory damages for the injury or harm by the percentage of responsibility assigned to the claimant pursuant to Section 4.